wael-fadlallah/waelfadlallah.com/content/posts/building-simple-ci-cd-pipeline.md

 gcloud auth login
 ```

-After you you select the account and allow google sdk to use your account you will notice in the terminal your project name, if its not the project that you want to use you can change it with this command
+Select the account and allow Google SDK to use your account you will notice the project name in the terminal, if it's not the project that you want to use you can change it with this command.

 ```shell
 gcloud config set project PROJECT_ID
 ```

-Now that we are authenticated we can deploy the app with
+Now that we are authenticated we can deploy the app with:

 ```shell
 gcloud app deploy
 ```

-After the deploing finish you will see the deployed app url, copy it and past it in brower or hold `control` and click on it
+After the deploying finish, you will see the deployed app URL, copy it and past it in the browser or hold `control` and click on it

 ## Setting up GitHub actions